SmartEVSE/SmartEVSE-3/README.md

     - This means the bug mentioned above is solved ONLY for people having Sensorbox and/or kWh-meter enabled.

     - Charging in Normal mode has not changed, and charging in Smart and Solar mode has not changed if you have no Sensorbox and/or kWh-meter enabled.
-    - Also for the old subpanel configuration, where EVMeter is limited at MaxCircuit, it is no longer necessary to have Loadbalancing enabled.

 # New Status Page